ishannarhar/platform-engineering-notes/kubernetes/deployments/deployments.md

 -We can scale our pods manually, but K8s provides 3 types of autoscalers

--Horizontal pod autoscaler
+-Horizontal pod autoscaler which increases or decreases pods based on the demand

--Vertical pod autoscaler
+-Vertical pod autoscaler which increases memory and is NOT widely used neither is there by default

--Cluster Autoscaler
+-Cluster Autoscaler which increases or decreases cluster nodes to meet demand